Please select from the following questions.

 Does CARES use identifiable patient information?

-Yes, CARES requires the use of a patient’s name and date of birth to link the EMS record with the hospital outcomes.
-The name and DOB are provided via the EMS dataset.
+Yes, CARES requires the use of a patient's name and date of birth (DOB) to link the EMS record with the hospital outcomes.
+The name and DOB are provided by the EMS agency.
 Once a record is determined to be complete by CARES staff, the record is de-identified, or "scrubbed", of patient name and DOB.